-To finalize the material for an engineering product / application, we should have the knowledge of Mechanical properties of materials.
-The mechanical properties of a material are those which effect the mechanical strength and ability of material to be molded in suitable shape.
+To finalize the material for an engineering product/application, we should have the knowledge of Mechanical properties of materials.
+The mechanical properties of a material are those which effect the mechanical strength and ability of a material to be molded in suitable shape.
 Some of the typical mechanical properties of a material are listed below-

 - Creep and Slip

 which opposes the deformation or breakdown of material in presence of external forces or load.
-Material which we finalize for our engineering product, must have suitable mechanical strength to be capable to work under different mechanical forces or loads.
+Materials which we finalize for our engineering products, must have suitable mechanical strength to be capable to work under different mechanical forces or loads.

-It is the ability of material to absorb the energy and gets plastically deformed without fracturing.
+It is the ability of a material to absorb the energy and gets plastically deformed without fracturing.
 Its numerical value is determined by the amount of energy per unit volume.
-It unit is Joule/ m3
+Its unit is Joule/ m3

 .
-Value of tough ness of a material can be determines by stress-strain characteristics of material.
-For good toughness material should have good strength as well as ductility.
+Value of toughness of a material can be determined by stress-strain characteristics of a material.
+For good toughness, materials should have good strength as well as ductility.

 - Scratch Hardness

-Scratch Hardness is the ability of material to oppose the scratch to outer surface layer due to external force.
+Scratch Hardness is the ability of materials to the oppose the scratches to outer surface layer due to external force.

 - Indentation Hardness

-It is ability of material to oppose the dent due to punch of external had and sharp object.
+It is the ability of materials to oppose the dent due to punch of external hard and sharp objects.

 - Rebound Hardness